STOOL MICROSCOPY, CULTURE AND SENSITIVITIES TEST (MCS)

 What is Stool Microscopy?

 The stool microscopy is an examination of stool sample slide under a regular microscope.
-This test assists to diagnose conditions affecting the digestive tract which consist of infections from bacteria, viruses, or parasites.
+This test assists in diagnosing conditions affecting the digestive tract which consist of infections from bacteria, viruses, or parasites.

 Why is Stool microscopy performed?